-As Ramadan commenced on Saturday, we caught up with our Practice Manager, Fatema, to discuss the 30 days of fasting ahead and some of the best ways to keep healthy throughout this challenging period.
+Ramadan starts today, so we caught up with Clicks IT Recruitment Practice Manager, Fatema, to discuss the 30 days of fasting ahead and some of the best ways to keep healthy throughout this challenging period.

 Can you let us know a bit about your history with Ramadan?

-Being born into a Muslim family, I have always practiced 30 days of fasting during Ramadan.
+Being born into a Muslim family, I have always practised 30 days of fasting during Ramadan.

 Fasting during daylight hours for the month of Ramadan (Sawm) is one of the Five Pillars of Islam – the obligations that every Muslim must satisfy to ensure they are living a good and responsible life according to Islam.

 How does your diet change during Ramadan?
 Do you usually eat breakfast and dinner as normal, or do these meals change to accommodate for skipping meals during daylight hours?

 My meals change slightly, but I also have a different set of circumstances as I eat a keto (Ketogenic) diet.

 Keto means I’m on a very low carb diet, I usually find Ramadan even harder – quick ‘fuel’ foods such as a slice of bread or a bowl of noodles are off-limits, so I need to plan carefully.

 For breakfast (Suhoor or Sehri), I usually have a bowl of Greek yoghurt with berries, topped with ‘Munch’ – these are clusters of nuts, seeds and dried berries that also make a great snack.
 I usually also eat a handful of dates for the natural sugar they provide.
 Finally, I sneak in a morning coffee as I’m not able to have one during the day.

 When deciding on breakfast, I also have to be very wary of time – I need to say my morning prayers; however, as soon as I’ve said my first prayer, I’m unable to eat until the sun has set, meaning I need to eat very early in the morning.